TuckerTucker/tkr-news-gather/_project/_ref/tkr-news-gather-structure.md

 Would you like me to:
 1. Create the actual implementation code for each module?
 2. Move on to the Supabase schema setup?
-3. Start with a specific component of the news gatherer?
+3. Start with a specific component of the news gather?